DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/SETUP/SETTING PROFILES/Customer purchase order change.md

 The **Setting profile** can be assigned on the Incoming documents FastTab to document type **Customer purchase order** for the Customer Trading partner at **EDI > Setup > Trading partners**.

 ## Data entity
-- EDI Settings - PO
+- EDI Settings - Customer purchase order change